 - There were a total of 11 accidents within the study area over the three year period.
 Of those, eight were classified as "Slight", two "Serious" and one as "Fatal"; - In the immediate three year period, two recorded accidents were noted as being "Slight", one as "Serious" and one fatality was recorded; - The fatal accident occurred on the A714 between Bargrennan and Newton Stewart.
-The "Serious" accidents were noted on the A75 to the east of Newton Stewart; - Three "Slight" accidents were noted in the vicinity, one at Bargrennan and the rest occurring on the A75.
-No accidents were recorded at the A75 / Newton Stewart bypass road junction; - There are three recorded accidents involving HGV traffic, all on the A75.
-Two were "Slight", with one noted as being "Serious"; - There was one "Serious" accident involving a motorcycle (on the A75).
-There were no bus, cyclist or pedestrian accidents noted and no children were recorded as casualties; and - Young drivers were involved in two slight accidents (at Bargrennan and on the A75) and one "Serious" accident on the A75.
+The "Serious" accidents were noted on the A75 to the east of Newton Stewart; - Three "Slight" accidents were noted in the vicinity, one at Bargrennan and the rest road junction; - There are three recorded accidents involving HGV traffic, all on the A75.
+Two were "Slight", with one noted as being "Serious"; - casualties; and - one "Serious" accident on the A75.